mushroomgead/password-assistance/README.md

-Assistance for keep your infomation.
+Assistance for keep your information.